scrapy/scrapy/docs/topics/items.rst

 Accessing all populated values
 ------------------------------

-To access all populated values, just use the typical :class:`dict`:
+To access all populated values, just use the typical :class:`dict` API:

 >>> product.keys()
 ['price', 'name']